penmasters/zabbix-book/docs/ch09-zabbix-extending/frontend-scripts.md

 *9.6 Script form*

+???+ note
+    It is possible that you cannot select the Execute on `Zabbix server` and that you see a warning _Global script execution on Zabbix server is disabled by server configuration._ In this case, you will have to edit the Zabbix server configuration file and change the config `EnableGlobalScripts=0` to `EnableGlobalScripts=0` and restart the service.

 When your are ready press `Add` at the bottom of the form.
 Let's test our script to see if it works.